rsleem/CI-CD/Labs/01 Kustomize/kustomize.md

 ```
 kg all -n hello
 ```
 Note: make a note of the External IP of the service.
+Prefix is staging-.

  > open in browser: http://Service-External-IP:8666